scarnyc/2020-Presidential-Election-NY-Times-Sentiment-Analyzer/README.md

 This script performs EDA on data & trains a stacked machine learning model to perform sentiment analysis of U.S. Presidential Candidates, using the N.Y.
 Times Article Search API.
 Ths is a multi-class classification problem, predicting positive, neutral and negative sentiment.

 The model achieves a 60% harmonic mean of precision & recall (F1 score) and it is predicting that Bernie Sanders has the highest average sentiment prediction, while Donald Trump has the lowest.
 Please refer to the "Findings & Results" section below for more info.

 At a high level, the sentiment_analysis_pipe() function in the nyt_sentiment_analyzer.py script will perform the following functions:
     1) Read in data from multiple N.Y.Times .csv files from a specified directory into a single DataFrame.
 Files contain data about N.Y.
-Times Articles about U.S. Presidential Candidates scraped from the Article Search API
+Times Articles about U.S. Presidential Candidates scraped from the Article Search API.
     2) Then it will pre-process the data, engineer additional features, as well as label the data using TextBlob sentiment analysis     scores.
     3) Next, the function will generate a series of graphs to assist with EDA in the Data Science workflow.
-    4) After that, it will train user-selected Sci-kit Learn Models and print out F1 and Accuracy score metrics, performing 5-Fold cross-validation.
+    4) After that, it will train user-selected Sci-kit Learn Models and print out F1 and Accuracy score metrics, performing 5-Fold cross-        validation.
 This allows the user to compare models with numeric & text-based features and see how they perform, and see if the model is overfitting to the training data.
     5) Then the function will both tune the hyper-parameters of both models (numeric & text-based features) and print the most important        features for each model type, respectively.
     6) Next, the function will train and evaluate a stacked model pipeline:
         Using the aforementioned predictions from the text-based model and the numeric model as features, it will train a second-layered         Logistic Regression model.
     7) Finally, the pipeline will make predictions on the data and produce one last graph showing the average sentiment of the N.Y.
 Times        Articles about a particular candidate over time.

 Models Trained & Evaluated for both Text & Numeric Models:
 - Logistic Regression